Getting Started with Exported Components

 Export your Webflow components to a Next.js project in minutes with DevLink

-In this guide, you’ll learn how to configure DevLink for your Webflow site and export components to a React project.
-While this guide uses Next.js, DevLink works with any React-based framework.
+In this guide, you’ll learn how to configure DevLink and export components to a React project.
+While this guide uses Next.js, Code Export works with any React-based framework.

-If you don’t have a Webflow project yet, use a DevLink template from the Webflow marketplace.
+• A Webflow account and Webflow site with components to export.
+Or, use a Code Export template from the Webflow marketplace.
 DevLink templates are pre-configured with components and styles optimized for React.

 1